mautic/developer-documentation-new/docs/themes/getting_started.rst

 html/form.html.twig
 ^^^^^^^^^^^^^^^^^^^^^^

-If a Form is embedded in a Landing Page, this file is used when accessing the form at /form/ID or when using the iframe method of embedding a Form into a third party page.
+Mautic uses this file when accessing the form at /form/ID, embedding a Form in a Landing Page, or using the iframe method of embedding a Form into a third party page.

 This should output the variables ``message``, ``header``, and ``content``.